 Introduction

 Packet Optical Integration (POI) is an advanced use case of traffic engineering.
-In wide area networks, a packet network based on the Internet Protocol (IP) and possibly Multiprotocol Label Switching (MPLS) is typically realized on top of an optical transport network that uses Dense Wavelength Division Multiplexing (DWDM).
+In wide-area networks, a packet network based on the Internet Protocol (IP) and possibly Multiprotocol Label Switching (MPLS) is typically deployed on top of an optical transport network that uses Dense Wavelength Division Multiplexing (DWDM).
 In many existing network deployments, the packet and the optical networks are engineered and operated independently of each other.
-There are technical differences between the technologies (e.g., routers vs. optical switches) and the corresponding network engineering and planning methods (e.g., inter-domain peering optimization in IP vs. dealing with physical impairments in DWDM, or very different time scales).
-In addition, customers and customer needs can be different between a packet and an optical network, and it is not uncommon to use different vendors in both domains.
-Last but not least, state-of-the-art packet and optical networks use sophisticated but complex technologies, and for a network engineer it may not be trivial to be a full expert in both areas.
-As a result, packet and optical networks are often operated in technical and organizational silos.
+There are technical differences between the technologies (e.g., routers versus optical switches) and the corresponding network engineering and planning methods (e.g., inter-domain peering optimization in IP vs. dealing with physical impairments in DWDM, or very different time scales).
+In addition, customers and customer needs vary between a packet and an optical network, and it is not uncommon to use different vendors in both domains.
+Last but not least, state-of-the-art packet and optical networks use sophisticated but complex technologies, and for a network engineer, it may not be trivial to be a full expert in both areas.
+As a result, packet and optical networks are often managed by different technical and organizational silos.

 This separation is inefficient for many reasons.
 Both capital expenditure (CAPEX) and operational expenditure (OPEX) could be significantly reduced by better integrating the packet and the optical network.
 Multi-layer online topology insight can speed up troubleshooting (e.g., alarm correlation) and network operation (e.g., coordination of maintenance events), multi-layer offline topology inventory can improve service quality (e.g., detection of diversity constraint violations) and multi-layer traffic engineering can use the available network capacity more efficiently (e.g., coordination of restoration).
 In addition, provisioning workflows can be simplified or automated as needed across layers (e.g, to achieve bandwidth on demand, or to perform maintenance events).

-Fully leveraging these benefits requires an integration between the management and control of the packet and the optical network.
-The Abstraction and Control of TE Networks (ACTN) framework defines functions and interfaces between a Multi-Domain Service Coordinator (MDSC) and Provisioning Network Controllers (PNCs) that can be used for coordinating the packet and optical layers.
+Fully leveraging these benefits requires integration between the management and control of the packet and the optical network.
+The Abstraction and Control of TE Networks (ACTN) framework outlines the functional components and interfaces between a Multi-Domain Service Coordinator (MDSC) and Provisioning Network Controllers (PNCs) that can be used for coordinating the packet and optical layers.

-In this document, key use cases for Packet Optical Integration (POI) are described both from the point of view of the optical and the packet layer.
-The objective is to explain the benefit and the impact for both the packet and the optical layer, and to identify the required interaction between both layers.
-Precise definitions of use cases can help with achieving a common understanding across different disciplines.
-The focus of the use cases are IP networks operated as client of optical DWDM networks.
-The use cases are ordered by increasing level of integration and complexity.
+In this document, critical use cases for Packet Optical Integration (POI) are described.
+We outline how and what is required for the packet and the optical layer to interact to set up and operate services.
+The IP networks are operated as a client of optical networks.
+The use cases are ordered by increasing the level of integration and complexity.
 For each multi-layer use case, the document analyzes how to use the interfaces and data models of the ACTN architecture.

-Understanding the level of standardization and the gaps will help to better assess the feasibility of integration between IP and Optical DWDM domain, in an end-to-end multi-vendor service provisioning perspective.
+The document also captures the current issues with ACTN and POI deployment.
+By understanding the level of standardization and potential gaps, it will help to better assess the feasibility of integration between IP and optical DWDM domain, in an end-to-end multi-vendor network.

 Reference Scenario

-This document is considering a network scenario with multiple Optical domains and multiple Packet domains.

-Figure 1 shows this scenario in case of two Optical domains and two Packet domains:
+This document uses “Reference Scenario 1” with multiple Optical domains and multiple Packet domains.
+The following Figure 1 shows this scenario in case of two Optical domains and two Packet domains:

 +----------+